-Returns are based upon a time weighted rate of return of various fully discretionary equity portfolios with similar investment objectives, strategies and policies and other relevant criteria managed by SAMG LLC, a subsidiary of Silvercrest.
+^{1.} Returns are based upon a time weighted rate of return of various fully discretionary equity portfolios with similar investment objectives, strategies and policies and other relevant criteria managed by SAMG LLC, a subsidiary of Silvercrest.
 Performance results are gross of fees and net of commission charges.
 An investor's actual return will be reduced by the management and advisory fees and any other expenses it may incur in the management of the investment advisory account.
 SAMG LLC's standard management and advisory fees are described in Part 2 of its Form ADV.
 Actual fees and expenses will vary depending on a variety of factors, including the size of a particular account.
 Returns greater than one year are shown as annualized compounded returns and include gains and accrued income and reinvestment of distributions.
 Past performance is no guarantee of future results.
 This report contains no recommendations to buy or sell securities or a solicitation of an offer to buy or sell securities or investment services or adopt any investment position.
-This report is not intended to constitute investment advise and is based upon conditions in place during the period noted.
+This report is not intended to constitute investment advice and is based upon conditions in place during the period noted.
 Market and economic views are subject to change without notice and may be untimely when presented here.
 Readers are advised not to infer or assume that any securities, sectors or markets described were or will be profitable.
-SAMG LLC claims compliance with the Global Investment Performance Standards (GIPS®).
+SAMG LLC is an independent investment advisory and financial services firm created to meet the investment and administrative needs of individuals with substantial assets and select institutional investors.
+SAMG LLC claims compliance with the Global Investment Performance Standards (GIPS).